 Based on the observed evolution of the wave dome with SDO and STEREO A, we constructed an approximate three-dimensional shape of the wave dome.
 The dome is initially assumed to be a spherical crown which is an opaque shell.
-Then we adjust the parameters of the spherical crown (radius, height) until the projections seen from the two viewpoints match the observed images.
+Then, we adjust the parameters of the spherical crown (radius and height) until the projections seen from the two viewpoints match the observed images.
 The spherical crowns seen from the SDO and STEREO A viewpoints are shown in right panels of Figure 6.
-The height of the spherical crown is nearly 1.5 times as high as its radius (Figures 6b, d and f).
-For example, at 06:25:30 UT, the radius of the spherical crown was approximately 0.34 R{sun} and the height was 0.51 R{sun} .
+The height of the spherical crown is nearly 1.5 times as high as its radius (Figures 6(b), (d), and (f)).
+For example, at 06:25:30 UT, the radius of the spherical crown was approximately 0.34 $R{\rm sun}$ and the height was 0.51 $R{\rm sun}$.
 Its volume was about 3.3% of the solar volume.
-At 06:28:10 UT, the radius and height increased to 0.45 R{sun} and 0.675 R{sun} , respectively, resulting in a volume increase of nearly 2.4 times from 06:25:30 UT.
+At 06:28:10 UT, the radius and height increased to 0.45 $R{\rm sun}$ and 0.675 $R{\rm sun}$, respectively, resulting in a volume increase of nearly 2.4 times from 06:25:30 UT.

-At 06:25:30 UT, the angle between the axis of the dome and the radial direction of eruption center (S22W55) on the surface was about 22° (Figures 6b, d).
-About three minutes later, the axis of the dome was inclined southward by 15° (Figure 6f), and approached the radial direction of eruption center.
+At 06:25:30 UT, the angle between the axis of the dome and the radial direction of eruption center (S22W55) on the surface was about 22° (Figures 6(b) and (d)).
+About 3 minutes later, the axis of the dome was inclined southward by 15° (Figure 6(f)), and approached the radial direction of eruption center.
 In fact, the dome-shaped wave front propagates faster in the vertical direction than the wave front on the solar surface (Figure 3; Veronig et al. 2010), and the spherical dome evolves gradually into an ellipsoid.
 Full three-dimensional MHD modeling is required to understand these observations.